 - Resume boost

 Increasing the number of CUNY students in internships.
 Internships are key pathways to high-potential jobs.
-Our 2021 goals at Jobs Council companies are to:

 - Increase internship cohorts